GSA/digitalgov.gov/content/communities/plain-language-community-of-practice.md

 Our goal is to promote the use of plain language for all government communications.
 We believe that using plain language will save federal agencies time and money and provide better customer service to the public.

-And itâ€™s the law: The [Plain Writing Act of 2010](https://www.gpo.gov/fdsys/pkg/PLAW-111publ274/pdf/PLAW-111publ274.pdf)Â (PDF, 125 KB) mandates plain language for certain audiences and tasks.
+And itâ€™s the law: The [Plain Writing Act of 2010](https://www.gpo.gov/fdsys/pkg/PLAW-111publ274/pdf/PLAW-111publ274.pdf) (PDF, 125 KB) mandates plain language for certain audiences and tasks.

 ## **Join**

 <div style="text-align: center">
-  <a class="button" href="https://listserv.gsa.gov/cgi-bin/wa.exe?SUBED1=PL-COP-MAIN">Join the Listserv</a>Â orÂ <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>
+  <a class="button" href="https://listserv.gsa.gov/cgi-bin/wa.exe?SUBED1=PL-COP-MAIN">Join the Listserv</a> or <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>
 </div>

 ## Getting Started